Fine Art Studios

 Fine Art Studio 4 VART 3647 (2nd year)

-Read the list below carefully and select two Fine Art Studio classes you would be happy to enrol in for semester two.
-Remember, these Fine Art Studio classes are 24 credit point courses and will require 6 contact hours per week.
+Fine Art Studio classes are 24 credit point courses and will require 6 contact hours per week.

 Offering Studio & Studio Lead

-Alchemy: Technique, Mediation and the Artist's Response
+Alchemy: Technique, Mediation and the Artist's Response - Fine Art Studio 2

 Through practical workshops this course introduces and explores a range of processes and techniques of lithography and etching as a medium that extends and compliments drawing.
 Using reproductive techniques with their inherent alchemy, history and transformative principles students will explore and develop strategies to respond to unintended results and the mediation of the medium with consideration of their idea.
 Students will be encouraged to find an alternative directions in order to produce new artworks while developing a generative art practice.

-Drawing Identities & Transformation
+Drawing Identities & Transformation - Fine Art Studio 2

 In this course you will further develop your Drawing practice as a broad-based contemporary art form.
 You will strengthen your skill base and test how drawing practices extend beyond the studio to both employ and transform identity.
 You will explore identity and transformative practices in relation to new ways of making and installing a range of works.
 A selection of initial themed projects will lead to you developing a self-directed and resolved body of work.